Maternity and Paternity Leave

 Time-off for ante-natal care

 A pregnant employee has the right not to be unreasonably refused paid time off work to attend ante-natal care recommended by a doctor, midwife or health visitor.
-The time off must be paid at the employee’s normal rate, and all employees are entitled to this, regardless of how long they have served the company.
+The time off must be paid at the employee’s normal rate, and all pregnant employees are entitled to this, regardless of how long they have served the company.

 It may however still be preferable to try to make your ante-natal appointment outside of working hours to avoid disruption to your company.